grey-software/focused-browsing/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Here's how you can help:
+Our **clean, refactored codebase** makes contributing a joy.

 ### Quick Start for Contributors
 ```bash